ccgg6667/RA-VG-DDI/hdn-main-um2_all/PRE-twosides-full-adaptation/README.md

 # Requirement
 To run the code, you need the following dependencies:
 ```
-PyTorch >= 1.9.0
+PyTorch >= 3.10.0
 PyTorch Geometry == 2.0.3`
 rdkit == 2020.09.2
 ```

 # Reimplement

-The average performace of HDN-DDI can be directly calculated by `evaluate.ipynb`.
+The average performace of RA-VG-DDI can be directly calculated by `evaluate.ipynb`.

 If you have configured the environment and want to verify it yourself: